Skip to main content

 Pooch Plunge#

-While the annual doggy swim has been a popular event, environmental considerations, as well as several safety factors, have made the event less manageable to hold each year.
+While the annual doggy swim was a popular event, environmental considerations, as well as several safety factors, made the event less manageable to hold each year.

-To host the Pooch Plunge, there are several factors to consider:
+To host the Pooch Plunge, there were several factors to consider:

-• Approximately 500,000 gallons of water is used for the event.
+• Approximately 500,000 gallons of water were used for the event.

-• Because of the time needed to prepare the pool, swimming days for the community are cut short.
+• Because of the time needed to prepare the pool, swimming days for the community were cut short.

 • The event brings a considerable amount of wear and tear to the pool systems (facility filters must be removed and the drains covered due to dog hair).
 These systems are expensive to maintain and repair.